Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 - Phase 2 - Temperature check
 - Phase 3 - Voting

-Once an idea successfully passes phase 2, a vote is initiated in phase 3 using the Firefly voting mechanism based on Shimmer token ownership.
-This method uses the functionalities of the already developed Firefly Governance and the Hornet [INX participation plugin](/inx-participation/welcome) developed and used first in the [Build vs. Burn](https://blog.iota.org/iota-treasury-vote-how-to-take-part/) vote that happened in June 2022.
+Once an idea successfully passes phase 2, a vote is initiated in phase 3 using an on-chain voting mechanism based on Shimmer token ownership.
+Depending on the type of Proposal this Phase 3 vote happens on the L1 Shimmer Tangle, or the L2 Shimmer EVM network.

-**To be accepted and implemented as a vote in Firefly, a governance proposal must successfully pass through the first two phases of the framework that work as a filter mechanism to only allow proposals that fulfill specific criteria to be implemented as a Firefly vote.**
+**To be accepted and implemented as a Phase 3 vote, a governance proposal must successfully pass through the first two phases of the framework that work as a filter mechanism to only allow proposals that fulfill specific criteria to be implemented as a Firefly vote.**

 <table>
   <tbody>